 The graph entitled Natural Gas Therm Usage Comparison, indicates an increase.
 One of the reasons is the average temperature was much lower this year than in prior years.
 However, as the Town is able to go out on the open market and receive favorable rates, the cost to the budget is actually representative of a savings from prior years.
 It was noted one of the aspects that allows for the receipt of a favorable rate for natural gas is the compost facility.
-Director Micali commented the natural gas companies that provide gas to us enjoy the compost facility because it uses a large supply of natural gas, which is why

-45 provide gas to us enjoy the compost facility because it uses a large supply of natural gas, which is why 46 the companies want to come in and bid on the Town of Merrimack.
-By having that in the Wastewater

-47 Treatment Plant the savings are garnered in the general fund.
+Director Micali commented the natural gas companies that provide gas to us enjoy the compost facility because it uses a large supply of natural gas, which is why the companies want to come in and bid on the Town of Merrimack.
+By having that in the Wastewater Treatment Plant the savings are garnered in the general fund.

-- 1 With regard to revenues, Director Micali stated interest is less than what was projected.
-However, auto - registrations have increased, and are expected to exceed budget projections.
-2 - 3 - 4 Director Micali stated there to be sufficient appropriations to cover expenditures.
+With regard to revenues, Director Micali stated interest is less than what was projected.
+However, auto registrations have increased, and are expected to exceed budget projections.

+Director Micali stated there to be sufficient appropriations to cover expenditures.
 Revenues are coming in close to budgeted projections.
-Final numbers for the fiscal year will be available and presented in the - 5 - 6 September timeframe.
-7 - When asked if he had a rough estimate, Director Micali stated the expectation in the areas of building 8 - permits and auto registrations, projections will be exceeded (perhaps an increase of \$200,000 over 9 - 10 projections in auto registrations). - 11
+Final numbers for the fiscal year will be available and presented in the September timeframe.

+When asked if he had a rough estimate, Director Micali stated the expectation in the areas of building permits and auto registrations, projections will be exceeded (perhaps an increase of \$200,000 over projections in auto registrations).

-8. Repurchase of Tax Deeded Property 12
+8. Repurchase of Tax Deeded Property

-- Submitted by Town Manager Eileen Cabanel 13 - To consider the repurchase of recently tax deeded property tax map parcel 6C/211 and the Town 14 Council deems that this shall include all back taxes, interests, costs and penalty, pursuant to RSA 15 80:80 III and Article 66-1 of the Merrimack Town Code.
-16 - 17 - 18 Town Manager Cabanel remarked there were 4-5 tax deeded properties over the course of the past year. - Some have paid interest, costs, etc. to regain their properties.
-The request is in regard to 111 Wire Road, 19 - 20 which was taken by tax deed.
-There is an individual interested in paying the outstanding taxes, fees, etc. - The recommendation is to accept the repurchase and deed over the property to the former property 21 owner. - 22 - 23
+Submitted by Town Manager Eileen Cabanel

+To consider the repurchase of recently tax deeded property tax map parcel 6C/211 and the Town Council deems that this shall include all back taxes, interests, costs and penalty, pursuant to RSA 80:80 III and Article 66-1 of the Merrimack Town Code.

+Town Manager Cabanel remarked there were 4-5 tax deeded properties over the course of the past year.
+Some have paid interest, costs, etc. to regain their properties.
+The request is in regard to 111 Wire Road, which was taken by tax deed.
+There is an individual interested in paying the outstanding taxes, fees, etc. The recommendation is to accept the repurchase and deed over the property to the former property owner.
-MOTION made by Councilor Mahon and seconded by Councilor Koenig to approve the 24

-- repurchase of the property at tax map parcel 6C/211 and that the Town Council deem that this 25 - 26 shall include all back taxes, interests, and costs, pursuant to RSA 80:80 III and Article 66-1 of the - Merrimack Town Code.
-MOTION CARRIED 6-0-0 27 28
+MOTION made by Councilor Mahon and seconded by Councilor Koenig to approve the repurchase of the property at tax map parcel 6C/211 and that the Town Council deem that this shall include all back taxes, interests, and costs, pursuant to RSA 80:80 III and Article 66-1 of the Merrimack Town Code.
+MOTION CARRIED 6-0-0

-29 9.
-Disposal of Tax Deeded Properties
+9. Disposal of Tax Deeded Properties

-- Submitted by Town Manager Eileen Cabanel 30 - The Town Council to consider the disposal of the following tax deeded properties, pursuant to RSAs 31 32 80:88, 80:89 and 80:90. - 33 - Tax Map: 6A-2/161 310A Baboosic Lake Road; 1.5 story camp-seasonal with .20 acres 34 Tax Map: 6A-2/108 - 8 Mayhew Road; .17 acres 35 - 36 - Town Manager Cabanel stated there are two parcels that need to be sold, and in order to do so a motion 37 38 is required to be made for each property. - 39
+Submitted by Town Manager Eileen Cabanel The Town Council to consider the disposal of the following tax deeded properties, pursuant to RSAs 80:89 and 80:90.

+Tax Map: 6A-2/161 - 310A Baboosic Lake Road; 1.5 story camp-seasonal with .20 acres Tax Map: 6A-2/108 - 8 Mayhew Road; .17 acres

+Town Manager Cabanel stated there are two parcels that need to be sold, and in order to do so a motion is required to be made for each property.

-40 MOTION made by Councilor Mahon and seconded by Councilor Dwyer to place the property located at 310A Baboosic Lake Road, acquired by the Town by Tax Deed, for sale by auction with 41 a minimum bid amount 42
+MOTION made by Councilor Mahon and seconded by Councilor Dwyer to place the property located at 310A Baboosic Lake Road, acquired by the Town by Tax Deed, for sale by auction with a minimum bid amount